Pelumi-Aderinto/Deep_Learning_Specialization/Neural Networks and Deep Learning/Week2_Programming_Assignment/README.md

 This contains an ipynb file showcasing logistic regression with neural network mindset.
-The .py file included in this directory are the python dependencies needed to get the job done.
+The .py file included in this directory is the python dependency needed to load and preprocess the dataset.
 You can look through to familiarize yourself.